What Is a Redirect Loop?

 A redirect loop is when URL A redirects to URL B, which redirects back to URL A (or through a longer chain that eventually circles back).
 The browser follows the redirects in an infinite circle until it gives up and shows an error.

 You have seen the error message.
-In Chrome it says "ERR_TOO_MANY_REDIRECTS."
+In Chrome it says ERR_TOO_MANY_REDIRECTS.
 In Firefox it says "The page isn't redirecting properly."
 In Safari it says "Too many redirects occurred."
 They all mean the same thing: your server is sending the browser in circles.
+For a step-by-step fix, see How to Fix ERR_TOO_MANY_REDIRECTS.
+For background on all redirect types, see our HTTP Redirect Guide.

 The simplest loop is two URLs pointing at each other: